QuantEcon/lecture-source-py/source/rst/about_py.rst

 In this lecture we will

-* Outline what Python is
+* outline what Python is
-* Showcase some of its abilities
+* showcase some of its abilities
-* Compare it to some other languages
+* compare it to some other languages.

 At this stage, it's **not** our intention that you try to replicate all you see.